sp7755/chef-cookbooks/install_software/README.md

 # install_software

-# This recipe is can be used to install 7-zip, JDK & Maven on windows servers.
+# This recipe can be used to install 7-zip, JDK & Maven on windows servers.

 #To Install 7-Zip